AdamDominguez/AdamDominguez/README.md

 # 👋 Welcome to My GitHub!

-I'm **LOLOZAURE**, a future full-stack developer with a passion for multimedia and web development and general modding in the Source Engine.
+I'm **Lolozaure**, a future full-stack developer with a passion for multimedia and web development and general modding in the Source Engine.

 ## 🛠️ Languages and Tools